 This score rates the overall livability of a selected neighborhood, city, county or state on a scale from 0 to 100.
 It is based on the average score of seven livability categories — housing, neighborhood, transportation, environment, health, engagement and opportunity — which also range from 0 to 100.
 We score communities by comparing them to one another, so the average community gets a score of 50, while above-average communities score higher and below-average communities score lower.

-And, according to AARP's livability index, New York ranks in the top 30 cities in the nation and “has 59 initiatives devoted to improving the living standards of its older residents” including initiatives to increase healthy and affordable housing options, the number of Naturally Occurring Retirement Communities, caregiver support and to improve transportation.
-There's also the Age-Friendly Neighborhoods Initiative with information on health services, cost of living, transportation options, as well as an interactive map of neighborhoods and what they offer.
+And, according to AARP's livability index, New York City ranks in the top 10 cities in the nation as most livable.
+It has myriad initiatives devoted to improving the living standards of its older residents including those to increase healthy and affordable housing options, the number of Naturally Occurring Retirement Communities, caregiver support and to improve transportation.
+The Age-Friendly Neighborhoods Initiative offers information on health services, cost of living, transportation options, as well as interactive neighborhood maps.

 2. Denver, Colorado